AwesomeFoodCoops/foodcoops-migration-9.0-12.0/README.md

-# foodcoops-migration-9.0-12.0
 **Foodcoops Database Migration scripts from 9.0 to 12.0**

-To migrate a database from 9.0 to 12.0, openupgrade needs to be downloaded.
+To migrate a database from 9.0 to 12.0, using openupgrade.

-For that run the following command in the terminal:

-`/bin/bash get_openupgrade.sh`
+First step is downloading openupgrade and all the required repositories.

+`./setup.py`

 By executing this command, openupgrade versions 9.0, 10.0, 11.0 and 12.0 will be downloaded.
 To know more about Openupgrade project, follow this link: https://github.com/OCA/OpenUpgrade

 Please set the addons_path in odoo.conf and post_clean.conf files according to the local system.